 "All we have to do is preserve our personality, to live our own life, be captain of our own ship, and all will be well." - Dr. Edward Bach

 While working in medical office administration in 2006, I chose to pursue a career in the bodywork.
-At the time, Brian Utting School of Massage was in the process of being acquired by Cortiva Institute.
 I was in the last graduating class of the original, world-renowned school curriculum of the Brian Utting school, who's motto was "to produce outstanding massage practitioners with a deeper sense of their humanity.".
 I opened my business practicing nights and weekends in City Chiropractic at the Medical Dental Building of downtown Seattle in 2008.

 In 2011, I moved my practice to the historic Pioneer Building, where I really began weaving my eclectic skill set and unique life experience into the effective and memorable education that I offer my clients today.
 By 2012, I became certified in Somatic Unwinding® by the techniques founder, Karen Clay, unlocking one secret to gentle, effective results, particularly for the traumatized and touch-averse.

 In 2015, after shuttering my Pioneer Square location, I embraced an itinerant life.
 I roamed the country as an artist in a passenger van, touring musically and preaching proletarian feminism and social/political justice.
-In 3 years and 3 loops, some places called to me in some ways, but none so strongly as the City of Destiny.
+In 3 years and 3 loops, some places called to me in some ways, but none so strongly as where I eventually landed; the City of Destiny.

 We all have a story to tell.
 What's yours?